Best Monitors for Mac for Remote Work in 2026

 4. BenQ PD2725U — Best for Dual-Computer Mac Setups

-Thunderbolt 3 daisy-chaining is another advantage specific to MacBook users.
-You can connect two BenQ PD2725U monitors to a single Thunderbolt port — the first monitor passes the signal through to the second, and both receive power from the chain.
-This is only possible with Thunderbolt, not standard USB-C.
+Thunderbolt 3 daisy-chaining is the other Mac-specific advantage.
+Two PD2725U monitors connect to a single MacBook Thunderbolt port — the first passes signal through to the second, both receiving power through the chain.
+Standard USB-C can’t do this.

-The 65W charging maximum is a limitation for MacBook Pro 16-inch users — enough to run the laptop without battery drain under normal load, but not enough to charge a depleted battery while working.
-For MacBook Air and MacBook Pro 14-inch, 65W is generally sufficient.
+The 65W charging limit is a real constraint for MacBook Pro 16-inch users.
+It’s enough to prevent battery drain under normal office workloads but not enough to charge a depleted battery during intensive computing.
+MacBook Air and MacBook Pro 14-inch users won’t hit this ceiling.
+The PD2725U costs more than the Dell U2723QE for fewer docking features — unless the KVM workflow is something you’d actually use.

 5. Samsung ViewFinity S60UA 27” — Best Budget USB-C Mac Monitor